iboyko21/frontend-application-design/chapter5/README.md

 {"text": "Fruit", "id": 5, "status": "COMPLETE"}
 ```

+Install the the node dependencies by running `npm install`, then
-Start the server by running `node index.js` and try out a few of the endpoints using curl.
+start the server by running `node index.js` and try out a few of the endpoints using curl.

 > curl http://127.0.0.1:3000/lists